ABI-Software/scaffoldmaker/docs/scaffolds/brainstem.rst

 * pons exterior
 * thalamus-brainstem interface

-Annotated 1-dimensional line regions are defined for displaying a 3D annotation groups on the 1D line model.
-This helps a user during shape and size customisation.
+Annotated 1-dimensional line regions are defined on the central path and used to label elements in each part (but be aware of their limitations noted above):

 * medulla oblongata
 * midbrain